Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Possible solutions

-- Identify bottlenecks in your sales process: there is no perfect sales process.
+• Identify bottlenecks in your sales process: There is no perfect sales process.
 Therefore, you need to analyze and identify its weaknesses.
 Are you getting the right leads?
 How long does it take to set up meetings with your prospects?
 Identifying these issues will help you craft a strategy to eliminate them.

 Challenge #2.
 Poor collaboration between marketing and sales departments

-Even though sales and marketing departments look like Siamese twins in theory, it doesn’t always translate to reality.
-Click To TweetAlso, prospects need to interact with both marketing and sales reps before converting to customers.
-Therefore, it’s surprising that only 31.2% of companies have their sales and marketing aligned, according to a study by Marketo.
+Also, prospects need to interact with both marketing and sales reps before converting to customers.
+Therefore, it’s surprising that only 31.2% of companies have their sales and marketing departments aligned, according to a study by Marketo.

-On the other hand, strong collaboration leads to great results.
-For example, SuperOffice achieved a 34% increase in revenues when they aligned sales and marketing in one of their offices.
+On the other hand, strong collaboration between marketing and sales leads to great results.
+For example, SuperOffice achieved a 34% increase in revenue when they aligned sales and marketing in one of their offices.

 Possible solutions